themagicalmammal/howtolinux/README.md

  **Note**:- After doing this the first boot might be slow don't worry it's perfectly normal.

  ### Night Light
- Night light mode is simply made to remove some lights which hinder our sleep cycle.
-As researchers have found that at night if a certain set of colors interact with our eyes it doesn't let the eye rest making it "unsleepy" that's why we use a night light.<br /> <br />
+ Night Light mode is simply made to remove some lights which hinder our sleep cycle.
+As researchers have found that at night if a certain set of colors interact with our eyes it doesn't let the eye rest making it *unsleepy* that's why we use a night light.<br /> <br />
  **Steps ->** Settings > Display > Night light <br />
  *You can also select the timing which fits your sleep cycle.*<br /> <br />
  ![nightlight](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/nightlight.png)

  ### Tile Windows
- The beautiful thing I like about Pop-OS is it's feature rich environment to increase work efficiency.<br /> <br />
+ The beautiful thing I like about Pop OS is its feature rich environment to increase work efficiency.<br /> <br />
  ![Tile-windows](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/Tile-windows.png)

  ### Customization